HugoMillwood-zz/plugin.audio.beets/README.md

 # plugin.audio.beets
 *less broken edition*

-An XBMC plugin for streaming audio from a beets web server.
+A Kodi plugin for streaming audio from a beets web server.

 [Hugo](https://github.com/HugoMillwood) wanted a plugin but his was too broken so I forked his repo and made a less broken one.
 It's still pretty broken.